vimc/montagu-config/README.md

 ## OrderlyWeb

 The orderly-web-deploy tool is not currently updated on PyPI, so install that from source.
+We will be removing it from the deployment soonish and it is not configured in this repository.

 # Migration of old packets